marioanton/marioanton.github.io/_posts/2020-04-17-debricking-wrt320n-linksys.md

 I was messing around with my home network these days of lockdown and decided to use OpenVPn integrated within DD-WRT that was flashed to my Linksys wrt320N ages ago.
 The openvpn it came with had to be  reasonable old so i decided to give it whirl and upgrade the firmware.
 Firmware for upgrades can be found in here [Router Database](https://dd-wrt.com/support/router-database/?model=WRT320N_v1.0)

 That is how i ended up bricking my router.
-I went for the image `DD-WRT Broadcom Generic - NEWD K2.6 - Mega ` instead of `DD-WRT Broadcom Generic - NEWD K2.6 - Mini`
+I went for the image `DD-WRT Broadcom Generic - NEWD K2.6 - Mega ` instead of `dd-wrt.v24-40559_NEWD-2_K2.6_mini_wrt320n DD-WRT: Factory flash`

 Instead of throwing the router to the bin i decided to spend some money and time and invenstigate how this was achievable.